Layr-Labs/eigenlayer-contracts/docs/releases/operator-set-release/interfaces/core/operator-sets.md

 ### registerOperatorToAVS - M2 Legacy

 This is called by AVSs when operators initially register for their AVS.
 It requires a [EIP 1271](https://eips.ethereum.org/EIPS/eip-1271) signature from the operator.
 This is used in legacy M2 AVSs.
+Once the AVS begins migrating to operatorSet based registration, it can no longer use the legacy functions.

 Reverts if:

 1. The `operatorSignature` is not from `operator`
 2. If `operator` is not registered with the DelegationManager
 3. If `operator` is already registered with the AVS
-4. The AVS has ever created an operatorSet
+4. The AVS is an operatorSet AVS.

 ### deregisterOperatorFromAVS - M2 Legacy